mattsaxon/HASS-Jablotron80/README.md

 # HASS-Jablotron80

-Home Assistant platform to control Jablotron 80 and 10 alarm control panel via serial connection.
+Home Assistant platform to control Jablotron 80 alarm control panel via serial connection.

+For 100 series devices please see other repo here https://github.com/plaksnor/HASS-JablotronSystem

 ** Model 80 tested with RPi using a JA-82T USB/Serial cable to a JA-82K control panel **
-** Model 100 tested using USB cablr to a JA-101K control panel **

 ## Supported devices
-- Probably any JA-80 or JA-100 series control panel
+- Probably any JA-80 control panel
-- Whilst I would have expected this to work with other USB/serial cables, the only user I'm aware of with a JA-80T is not currently working
+- Whilst I would have expected this to work with other USB/serial cables, we are still working though various issues

 ## Installation
 To use this platform, copy alarm_control_panel.py to "<home assistant config dir>/custom_components/jablotron/" and add the config below to configuration.yaml